Gantt Cultural Center

 The design approach for the interiors was to translate the strong aesthetic character established by the exterior architectural elements, influenced by quilt designs from the Underground Railroad Era and woven textile patterns from West Africa, into an engaging visitor entry sequence connecting the main lobby, reception desk and galleries vertically through the building.

-African American Cultural Center (AACC) of Charlotte is a distinguished, 31-year-old institution whose mission is to preserve, promote and present African American art, history and culture through comprehensive programs which include presentations in the visual arts, performing arts, and innovative educational initiatives.
+The Harvey B. Gantt Center for African-American Arts + Culture (AACC) of Charlotte is a distinguished, 31-year-old institution whose mission is to preserve, promote and present African American art, history and culture through comprehensive programs which include presentations in the visual arts, performing arts, and innovative educational initiatives.
 The new building for AACC is a key component in Phase One of Charlotte’s Cultural Arts Facilities Master Plan.